mattstog/pdsnd_github/README.md

 20 January 2020.

 ### Project Title
-US Bikeshare Data
+US Bikeshare Data - Matthew Stogner

 ### Description
 This python code allows the user to filter and analyze US Bikeshare Data for New York City, Washington, and Chicago.

 ### Files used
 bikeshare2.py, README.txt, chicago.csv, washington.csv, new_york_city.csv